Stone pine, umbrella pine

 Female cones till 15 cm, globoid, yellowish-green in the young and bright reddish-brown at maturity after they reach 3 years.

-More information about stone pine and pine nuts in the listing above.
+More information about stone pine and pine nuts.